DaZCDude/ONVIF-Camera-Manager/README.md

 # Cross Platform ONVIF Camera Manager (Made with Avalonia)
 This program is purely a ONVIF / RTSP Camera Viewer.
-It cannot modify camera options.
+It cannot modify camera options.<br>
+Clickable links to the camera IP's, might be added in the future.

 ## Running on Windows 11:
 ![Windows11Image](/readme-files/windows11_img.png)